mateuszdrab/blog/content/article/veeam-exporter/index.md

 With the dependencies in place, I noticed there is no container image.
 For me, this is a must as I wanted to run the exporter in my Kubernetes cluster; therefore, I went ahead and built one myself and published it to Docker Hub for others to consume until an official image is made available.
 The image is available at [mateuszd/veeam-exporter](https://hub.docker.com/repository/docker/mateuszd/veeam-exporter).
 A PR contributing the `dockerfile` back to the project is also submitted at [here](https://github.com/peekjef72/veeam_exporter/pull/10).

+## Deployment

 With this, a quick deployment was created for my cluster as shown below and voila, I've got a nice dashboard with Veeam metrics.

 ```yaml
 apiVersion: apps/v1